ValentinRio/wgpu-font-renderer/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
+This is an example of how you use this crate to generate paragraphs programatically and render them with WGPU.
-To get a local copy up and running follow these simple example steps.

 ### Installation